Gdańsk Shakespeare Theatre: History

 The Theatrum Gedanense Foundation was founded in 1991, with Charles, Prince of Wales as its patron.
 In 1993 it established Shakespeare Week, which in 1997 became the Gdańsk Shakespeare Festival.
 The annual event accompanies Gdańsk's St. Dominic's Fair.
 In 2004 the Foundation initiated an architectural competition for the new theatre, won in January 2005 by Italian architect Renato Rizzi.
 Construction became possible when European Union funds were offered in 2007.
 In September 2009 the groundbreaking ceremony was attended by Polish Prime Minister Donald Tusk.
 Construction started on 5 March 2011.
 The theatre was completed at a cost of 95 million zlotys (£18 million), of which 75% was funded by the European Union, with other funds coming from local government.

 Donald Tusk also attended the theatre's opening on 19 September 2014.
 It was followed by British Week featuring British touring companies, starting with a Shakespeare's Globe production of Hamlet.
 For 2014 only, the start of the Shakespeare Festival was moved from August to 27 September, to follow the theatre's opening week.
 The Shakespeare Festival, British Week and Flemish Week will each recur annually in the theatre's program.

-On July 18, 2017, the theatre was visited by Prince William and Catherine, Duchess of Cambridge as part of their royal trip to Poland and Germany where they met the theatre's director Jerzy Limon and saw a short play.
+On July 18, 2017, the theatre was visited by Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge as part of their royal trip to Poland and Germany where they met the theatre's director Jerzy Limon and saw a short play.